TheBigBookMan/FastGrade/ai/features/system-baseline/01-brief.md

    - User can edit comment title, body, or category assignment
    - User can toggle favorite status via star icon
    - User can delete comments (with confirmation)
-   - Comments track usage count and last used timestamp (updated externally, likely by extension)
+   - Comments track usage count and last used timestamp (Not Implemented: fields exist in schema at /api/prisma/schema.prisma:44-45 but no code in /webapp or /api updates these values - always remain useCount=0, lastUsedAt=null)
    - User can reorder comments within their display

 5. **Managing Attachments**